g-dolphin/WorldCarbonPricingDatabase/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Repository files

-The repository is organised around three main folders:
-1. `_data`, which contains the `.csv` files constituting the dataset.
-2. `_sources`, which contains the `.csv` files recording the data sources as well as `.csv` files linking every data source citation to their full reference.
-These 'mapping' files are available in the folder [references](https://github.com/gd1989/WorldCarbonPricingDatabase/tree/master/Sources/references).
-3. `_code`, which contains short Python scripts for basic manipulation of the original files.

 ## Contribution